Punk rock: Metal–rap–punk fusion

-During the early 1990s, new alternative forms of punk rock began to fuse with heavy metal and hip hop music.
+During the early 1990s, new alternative forms of punk rock began to fuse with heavy metal and hip-hop.
 Rage Against the Machine released their eponymous debut studio album Rage Against the Machine in November 1992, to commercial and critical acclaim.
 The band presented itself with politically themed, revolutionary lyrical content, accompanied by the aggressive vocal delivery of lead singer Zack de la Rocha.
 Rage Against the Machine would go on to achieve back-to-back number 1 debuts on the Billboard 200, with their second studio album, Evil Empire (1996), and their third studio album, The Battle of Los Angeles (1999).

 In a 2016 interview with Audio Ink Radio, Rage Against the Machine bassist Tim Commerford was asked about the band's status as a punk band:

 Rage is a punk band.
 We were a punk band and our ethics were punk.
 We didn't do anything that anyone wanted us to do.
 We only did what we wanted to do and that is the essence of punk rock.